John Ironmonger (writer): Writing

 John Ironmonger's first published book was The Good Zoo Guide, a critical review of more than 130 UK zoos, safari parks, aquaria and bird gardens, published by Harper Collins in 1994.

 His first novel, The Notable Brain of Maximilian Ponder, was published by Orion Books in 2012 after a publisher's auction for the manuscript.
 The novel explores the short and eventful life of a man who sets out to catalogue his own brain.

 In 2014 his second novel, The Coincidence Authority (published as Coincidence by Harper Perennial in the USA), told a tale of love and predetermination set in conflict-torn Uganda.
 This novel in French translation (as Le Génie des Coincidences translated by Christine Barbaste and published by Editions Stock) won Le Prix des Lecteurs (Reader’s Prize) at Littératures Européennes in Cognac (France) in November 2015.
 The novel won also the prize Prix Bouchon de cultures.
 Closures Delage cie ("Les Bouchages Delage") This award was created by the company in 2008 in connection with the guest authors.

 John Ironmonger's third novel, Not Forgetting the Whale (Sans Oublier la Baleine in France), is a semi-apocalyptic story set in Cornwall.
 In German translation as, 'Der Wal und das Ende der Welt,' it reached Number 1 in the Spiegel bestseller chart in December 2020.
 The novel was republished in the UK as 'The Whale at the End of the World.'

 A fourth novel, 'The Many Lives of Heloise Starchild,' was published by Orion Books in August 2020.
 The novel imagines a line of women who inherit memories from their mothers.

 A novella entitled 'The Year of the Dugong' (Das Jahr des Dugong) was published by S. Fischer Verlag in German to coincide with COP26 2021 United Nations Climate Change Conference.
 The novella addresses issues of climate change.

+In 2022 Ironmonger parted company with Orion Books.
+A novel, set as a companion story to 'Not Forgetting the Whale,' focussing on the climate crisis was published in German in 2023 as 'Der Eisbär und die Hoffnung auf Morgen,' and as 'The Wager and the Bear,' in 2025 by Manchester based 'Fly on the Wall Press'.